Here is the list of Top 10 Deadly Assault Rifles:

 1. HK G36

 The G36 designed in the early 1990s by Heckler & Koch company. it was designed to replace heavier 7.62mm G3 battle rifle.
-The reason behind that project was that the Bundeswehr (the German army), after the cancellation of the G11 and G41 projects, was left with outdated G3 rifle and no modern rifle, compatible with the current NATO standards at hands.
+The reason behind that project was that the Bundeswehr (the German army), after the cancellation of the G11 and G41 projects, was left with an outdated G3 rifle and no modern rifle, compatible with the current NATO standards at hands.
 Therefore the famous company Heckler & Koch was set to develop a new assault rifle for both German army and the export.
 G36 is a 5.56×45mm assault rifle.
 It is gas-operated and feeds from a 30-round detachable box magazine or 100-round C-Mag drum magazine.
 The G36 is selective fire rifle, made from most modern materials and using most modern technologies.